hyperspy/hyperspy/doc/user_guide/mva.rst

 PCA will sort the components in the dataset in order of decreasing variance.
 It is often useful to estimate the dimensionality of the data by plotting the explained variance against the component index.
-This plot is sometimes called a scree plot and it should drop quickly, eventually becoming a slowly descending line.
+This plot is sometimes called a scree plot.
+For most datasets, the values in a scree plot will decay rapidly, eventually becoming a slowly descending line.

 The point at which the scree plot becomes linear (often referred to as the `elbow`) is generally judged to be a good estimation of the dimensionality of the data (or equivalently, the number of components that should be retained
 - see below).
+Components to the left of the elbow are considered part of the "signal", while components to the right are considered to be "noise", and thus do not explain any significant features of the data.

 To obtain a scree plot for your dataset, run the :py:meth:`~.learn.mva.MVA.plot_explained_variance_ratio` method: